• Marketing A New Startup Business

 Direct Marketing (Printed materials or email)

 Whilst many will argue that direct mail has had its day due to overload, there are still many companies that successfully use this avenue.
 An alternative is email marketing but again, the rise of huge volumes of spam emails has turned many people off of this medium.
-However, building a following of subscribers that are interested in your services, and emailing them regularly, can pay huge dividends.
+However, building a following of subscribers who are interested in your services, and emailing them regularly, can pay huge dividends.

 Telemarketing

-Again, calling prospective customers has reached a point where many end users opt-out of receiving such calls, and telemarketers often get a very abrupt response when they cold call.
+Again, calling prospective customers has reached a point where many end users opt out of receiving such calls, and telemarketers often get a very abrupt response when they cold call.
 However, once again there are businesses that still successfully use this method.

 Networking & Business Contacts

-There are plenty of networking groups that new entrepreneurs can join, in order to build their business contacts.
+There are plenty of networking groups that new entrepreneurs can join, to build their business contacts.
 Also, if you have existing contacts from your previous roles, don't be afraid to leverage them as part of your marketing approach.

 Building a network of third parties that will introduce business to you is a great way of promoting your business.
 This is very common in our sector where many providers rely on third parties such as brokers, accountants and business advisers to introduce customers to them.